-When you love something, you want to share it with the world, and when it comes to shonen manga, anime and games, there are few with as much knowledge, skill and love as the Shonen Otaku.
-Join me as we look at the duel-filled settings and characters that give us our favorite stories.
-Expect a lot of fighting, exposition and silliness here in the Shonen Otaku Corner.
+When it comes to shonen manga, anime and games, there are few with as much knowledge and love as the Shonen Otaku.
+Join me as we look at the duel-filled settings and characters that give us our favorite stories in both anime and gaming.

 We’ve gone over the main King of Fighters titles in my long

 retrospective, but there is still some ground to cover.
 The King of Fighters has had some spin-offs, the most prominent being The King of Fighters: Maximum

 Impact and its sequel, Maximum Impact 2 (bafflingly renamed KOF 2006 in America).
 These were the first King of Fighters games